modx-pro/pdoTools/README.md

 ## pdoTools

-Small library for creating fast snippets for MODX Revolution that works through PDO.
+Library for creating fast snippets for MODX Revolution.

 Required by Tickets and miniShop2.